 Westport resident William Trefzger was charged with patronizing a trafficked person.

+There are 1 comment on the Westport News story from 17 hrs ago, titled Westport resident William Trefzger was charged with patronizing a trafficked person..
+In it, Westport News reports that:

-No one answered the door at the Westport home of William Trefzger at 99 Greens Farms Road in Westport, Conn.
+No one answered the door at the Westport home of William Trefzger on Greens Farms Road in Westport, Conn.
 Thursday, March 30, 2017.

 Add your comments below